sonic-net/SONiC/doc/voq/lag_hld.md

 ```
 ; Defines schema for SYSTEM_LAG_TABLE table attributes
-key                 = SYSTEM_LAG_TABLE|system lag name   ; System LAG name.
+key                 = SYSTEM_LAG_TABLE|system lag name   ; System LAG name
 ; field             = value
 system_lag_id       = 1*10DIGIT                          ; LAG id.
 switch_id           = 1*4DIGIT                           ; Switch id
 ```
 The the system lag name in the key is unique across chassis system.
+This is the name of the PortChannel locally created.

 #### System LAG Member Table
 This is a new table added to sync local PortChannel Members to centralized database so facilitate remote asics to add/remove remote members to/from LAGs.
 This table contains entries synced by different asics of the chassis system.